 First, student lending is prone to significant seasonal variations, increasing notably between July and October – corresponding to the start of the academic year, and staying relatively low and stable throughout the rest of the year (although an ‘extra’, irregular spike in our data shows up in December 2020 – see the chart below).

 Second, over the long term, student lending has grown at a much higher rate than the sector at large – the average monthly growth rate stood at 51% over the last 12 months (compared to 7% for the whole sector), and at 42% in the past 2 years (vs sector's 2%).

 There is a crucial setback to our data though – we only track two student lending platforms and the large majority of the recorded volume comes from just the single one – UK’s Lendwise.
 So, the volume growth doesn’t necessarily mean a boom in P2P student debt in general – it might be just a good performance of this particular provider.

 I searched other sources to verify this trend but no robust data seems to be available.
-All major industry reports, including Cambridge Centre for Alternative Finance Second Global Alternative Finance Market Benchmarking Report and AltFi’s Alternative lending: State of the market report either do not mention or deliberately exclude student P2P loans from their analyses.
+All major industry reports, including Cambridge Centre for Alternative Finance Second Global Alternative Finance Market Benchmarking Report and AltFi’s Alternative Lending: State of the market report either do not mention or deliberately exclude student P2P loans from their analyses.
 One of the reasons might be that student lending isn’t so prominent – Lendwise has loaned a total of just above £17.5 million to British students – a minuscule amount compared to over £160 billion of outstanding student loans in the UK.
-High availability of government-subsidised student loans might simply be enough to satisfy the demand (unlike, for example, ineffective traditional SME financing, pushing businesses towards alternative solutions).
+The high availability of government-subsidized student loans might simply be enough to satisfy the demand (unlike, for example, ineffective traditional SME financing, pushing businesses towards alternative solutions).

-In this context, it would be even more alluring to explore who Lendwise’s student-borrowers are and why they have picked up P2P loans en masse this year.
+In this context, it would be even more alluring to explore who Lendwise’s student borrowers are and why they have picked up P2P loans en masse this year.